Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: More Ablation Analysis

 \textbf{K-means MoE Routing.} In the ablation study, we design a variant that employs a learnable linear gating network for MoE routing.
 This variant exhibits suboptimal performance, possibly due to the under-utilization of certain experts.
-We visualize the expert assignment patterns of the MoE layers in the 1st and 2nd blocks of Mod-Adapter during training in Fig.\ref{fig:appendixExpert}.
+We further analyze the expert utilization pattern in this section and observe that several experts are underused, which is equivalent to using fewer experts than our full model.
+We visualize the expert assignment patterns of the MoE layers in the 1st and 2nd blocks of Mod-Adapter during training in Fig.\ref{fig:appendixExpert} (a) and Fig.\ref{fig:appendixExpert} (b), respectively.
 The training set contains $106{,}104$ samples, and for each sample, Mod-Adapter predicts $N = 57$ modulation directions, resulting in $6{,}047{,}928$ total inputs ($106{,}104 \times 57$) to each MoE layer per training epoch.
 Each bar in Fig.\ref{fig:appendixExpert} indicates the percentage of inputs routed to each expert.
 As shown, Expert 7 (3.8\%) and Expert 8 (4.1\%) in the first Mod-Adapter block, as well as Expert 4 (1.1\%) in the second block, receive significantly fewer inputs during training.
 This may lead to slower training of these experts, which in turn makes them less likely to be selected in subsequent iterations, resulting in their insufficient utilization.
-In contrast, our parameter-free $k$-means-based routing mechanism pre-defines expert assignments before training, helping ensure sufficient utilization of all experts throughout the training process.
+In contrast, our parameter-free $k$-means-based routing mechanism pre-defines expert assignments before training, based on k-means clustering over the neutral features of all concept words in the training dataset, helping ensure sufficient utilization of all experts throughout the training process as shown in Fig.\ref{fig:appendixExpert} (c).